nolanlawson/rollup-plugin-optimize-arguments/README.md

 (Arrow functions do not create their own scope and thus inherit their parent's `arguments`.)

-It also intelligently avoids creating unnecessary `$_args` objects in cases where usage is safe:
+This plugin also intelligently avoids creating unnecessary `$_args` objects in cases where usage is safe:

 ```js
 function foobar() {